Agoric/documentation/main/javascript-modifications/ses-reference.md

 # SES Reference

+**tyg todo: Note: Still in progress; want to get some feedback on ses-guide and lockdown before finishing this up**

 This document describes SES (Secure ECMAScript) affects writing Agoric JavaScript code.
 It is very much a "how to do something" document, with little explanation about why and how something was implimented or other background information.
 For that, see the more